 When I arrived, I was somewhat surprised by the location of the eatery.
 Eat: The Breakfast and Lunch Joint was located on the first floor of an apartment building on the corner of 7th and Carson, not far from Fremont Street.
 The exterior of the restaurant was modest and easy to miss.
-As I was not one to judge a book by its cover, I kept an open mind and headed inside.If you are looking for more information about Las Vegas, I highly recommend picking up a guidebook such as Fodor's Las Vegas for the best places to visit and eat.
+As I was not one to judge a book by its cover, I kept an open mind and headed inside.Planning a trip to Las Vegas?
+I recommend a guidebook such as Fodor's Las Vegas for the best places to visit and eat.
 The Unofficial Guide to Las Vegas is also great for finding hidden spots.
 These guides really help me make the most of my trips and I think they can help you too!

 Looking to save money with cashback on travel purchases including hotels, flights, car rentals, and other expenses?
 Then sign up for Rakuten to receive cashback for all of your travel related purchases.
 If you sign up using this link, you will get $30 cashback after your first qualifying purchase.